isabella232/okta-help/i18n-util/readme.md

  3. Browser locale
  4. Default to `en`

-Once locale is computed, it gets set as a cookie under the key `okta_user_lang`.
+Once locale is computed, it gets set as a cookie under the key `okta_help_user_lang`.
 <!-- localestop -->